KevinFernandesDev/ReaCS/README.md

 <br>

 ## 📘 ChatGPT Prompt
-> If you need help with getting around how to do something, you can use this chatGPT prompt to steer you in the right direction>
+> If you need help with getting around how to do something, you can use this chatGPT prompt to steer you in the right direction.</br>
-> Just click on the copy icon for easy access (it's within a code block for that purpose)
+> Just click on the top-right copy icon in the code block for easy access.
 >
 >⚠️ <b>Do not take the result as gospel!</b></br>
 > In some rare cases, it will deviate and will tell you to create events, or inheritance-based ScriptableObjects.</br>